dashpay/docs-core/docs/api/remote-procedure-call-quick-reference.md

 * [JoinPSBTs](../api/remote-procedure-calls-raw-transactions.md#joinpsbts): joins multiple distinct PSBTs with different inputs and outputs into one PSBT with inputs and outputs from all of the PSBTs.
 * [SendRawTransaction](../api/remote-procedure-calls-raw-transactions.md#sendrawtransaction): validates a transaction and broadcasts it to the peer-to-peer network. _Updated in Dash Core 0.15.0_
 * [SignRawTransactionWithKey](../api/remote-procedure-calls-raw-transactions.md#signrawtransactionwithkey): signs a transaction in the serialized transaction format using private keys provided in the call. _New in Dash Core 0.17.0_
-* [TestMempoolAccept](../api/remote-procedure-calls-raw-transactions.md#testmempoolaccept): returns the results of mempool acceptance tests indicating if raw transaction (serialized, hex-encoded) would be accepted by mempool. _New in Dash Core 18.0.0_
+* [TestMempoolAccept](../api/remote-procedure-calls-raw-transactions.md#testmempoolaccept): returns the results of mempool acceptance tests indicating if raw transaction (serialized, hex-encoded) would be accepted by mempool. **Updated in Dash Core 20.1.0**
 * [UTXOUpdatePSBT](../api/remote-procedure-calls-raw-transactions.md#testmempoolaccept): updates a PSBT with data from output descriptors, UTXOs retrieved from the UTXO set or the mempool. _Updated in Dash Core 18.1.0_

 ## [Utility RPCs](../api/remote-procedure-calls-util.md)